 However, if you slack off and make serious mistakes, it will result in a sudden decrease in your ranking.
-That is why you have to go over your structured data and make sure that it is well-organized.
+That is why you have to check Google ranking for your website, go over your structured data and make sure that it is well-organized.

 It does not mean that you should only focus on the technicalities.
 It should be the foundation of your website because it is a must for a site to be technically optimized.

 Here are the essential characteristics of a technically sound website: